fetlang/Orgy/spec/control flow.md

     MORE PLEASE

 ## Safewords
-Safewords allow you to exit a scope.
-Within an `if` statement or loop, it exits the scope prematurely.
-Within the bottom scope, it is necessary in order to exit the program gracefully.
-Not using a safeword in a program is undefined behavior/implementation dependent.
+Safewords allow you to exit a scope prematurely.

 `DECLARE` can be used anywhere. `WITH` can only be used after an a line containing `IF`, `WHILE`, or `UNTIL`